-If you are up for an Adventure of a lifetime then you can’t go past tandem Paragliding over the Alps in Alpe d’Huez France with Alpe Sports Loisirs.
+If you are up for an adventure of a lifetime then you can’t go past tandem Paragliding over the Alps in Alpe d’Huez France with Alpe Sports Loisirs.
 Imagine flying through the air like a bird and taking in some of the most breathtaking scenery that the alps have to offer.

 As well as having one of the best aerial views of one of the most famous bike climbs in the world, 21 hairpin bends of the Tour de France.
+Alpes d’Huez is part of the Alpe d’Huez Grand Domaine area just like Oz-En Oisans and Vaujany located in the Oisans Mountains.

 Paragliding is one of the most popular activities in the Alpes and is currently one of the fastest growing air sports in the world.
 It is also an activity that can be enjoyed in either Summer or Winter giving you two totally different experiences.
 And if the conditions are right, you can soar effortlessly through the air for hours without a care in the world.